 9. Go on a virtual vacation

-We know that family vacations make kids smarter, but with so many major tourist destinations shuttered for the season, going on an actual trip across the world isn’t exactly feasible.
+We know that family vacations make kids smarter, but with so many major tourist destinations out of reach this year (literally and financially), going on an actual trip across the world isn’t exactly feasible.
 The good news, though, is that many museums, galleries, zoos and more opened their virtual doors to the world.
 The best news?
 “Admission” is totally free!

 Go the whole nine yards with your virtual vacation by treating it like a real one.
 Studies show that even just planning a vacation can boost your mood, so break out the travel guides and pretend that you’re really going.
 Create an itinerary, plan a menu around your destination’s cuisine, and count down the days just like you would with a “real” vacation.
 Then, when the day arrives, declare your family “out of town” and let the fun begin.